JustKwa/JustKwa/README.md

 - 👋 Hi, I’m @JustKwa
-- 👀 I’m interested in ...Computer Science
+- 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning ...
-Information Technology in RMIT
+- 🌱 I’m currently learning Information Technology in RMIT
 - 📫 You can reach me by my email khoadtnwin@gmail.com

 <!---